 UNESCO works to create the conditions for discussion among peoples, civilizations, and cultures, based upon respect for typically shared values.
 The world can accomplish visions of sustainable development incorporating observance of human rights, shared compliance and the reduction of poverty, all of which are at the heart of UNESCO’s scientific and activities.
 Students who get involved are often connected through sites and websites, in addition to professors positions, training and conferences.

 Also, there are around 70 UNITWIN networks, which especially promote inter-university cooperation.
-Collaboration networks and partnerships in between universities are to be extended as they add to a balanced utilization of understanding and knowledge.
-A more aim is to improve the movement of students, teachers, and scientists.
+Collaboration networks and partnerships between universities are to be extended as they add to a balanced utilization of understanding and knowledge.
+A more aim is to improve the movement of students, teachers, scientists, and all UNESCO sustainable development goals.
 The UNESCO Chair in Education for Pluralism, Human Rights, and Democracy, held by Teacher Alan Smith.

-All documents connected to the UNESCO Chairs and UNITWIN Network Programme (new applications, progress reports, etc.) should be presented in among the two working languages of the Program, English or French.
+All documents connected to the UNESCO Chairs and UNITWIN Network Programme (new applications, progress reports, etc.) should be presented in among the two working languages of the Program, UNESCO in English or French.

 UNESCO Chair produced at the Polytechnic University of Valencia